Ngā Tohu Harkness ki Aotearoa

 - be a New Zealand citizen who is currently residing in New Zealand.

-- be an emerging senior leader in the New Zealand Public Service.
+- be a high potential senior leader in the New Zealand public sector.

-- have an interest in learning from your experience in the US and be capable of putting to effect in NZ, relevant lessons learned.
+- have an interest in learning from your experience in the United States and be capable of putting to effect in NZ, relevant lessons learned.

-- be endorsed by your chief executive to be a high-potential and influential leader.
+- be endorsed by your chief executive as a high-potential and influential leader.

 Application form

-You must complete and submit the application form below by the application deadline, along with all required supporting documents.
+You must complete and submit the application form by 5pm, 21 April 2026, along with all required supporting documents.

 Supporting documents include: